Scientific: Yucca pallida

 Propagation: Seed, division of basal clump.

-Disease and pests: Spider mites, root and crown rot if over watered.
+Disease and Pests: Spider mites, root and crown rot if over watered.